conornally/starbug2/docs/starbug-manual.md

 Starbug will automatically use the simulated WEBBPSF file associated with the image detector and module, however custom PSF files can be loaded instead by supplying the filename to a fits file with `PSF_FILE` in the parameter file.
 The routine will use the entire PSF array to fit each source in the sourcelist, if the PSF is very large this will slow the program significantly.
 Reduce the size of the fitting by setting `PSF_SIZE`.

 There are two phases to free centroid PSF photometry: first all the sources are fit, then the routine inspects the new calculated source positions.
-If the resulting centroid has moved from the initial position by a distance greater than `DPOS_THRESH` (arcsec), a second round of fixed centroid photometry occurs using the initial positions, these sources will be flagged `SRC_FIX` in the resulting catalogue.
+If the resulting centroid has moved from the initial position by a distance greater than `DPOS_THRESH`, a second round of fixed centroid photometry occurs using the initial positions, these sources will be flagged `SRC_FIX` in the resulting catalogue. `DPOS_THRESH` is measured in units of arcseconds by default, however it can be set to pixels by adding the suffix 'p' to the end of the value, e.g. `DPOS_THRESH=5p`.
 The quality of the PSF fits can be checked by inspecting the residual images.
 To generate them set `GEN_RESIDUAL=1` and the image `image-res.fits` will be produced with the background estimation and PSFs removed from the original image.

 Finally, a long standing crash in the routine occurs when many sources are being fit at the same time, causing a recursion error.
 This happens more often in compact fields in short wavelength images.
 It can be mitigated by reducing the size of `CRIT_SEP`.